 Often, people suffer catastrophic injury through no fault of their own.
-When that’s the case, we at Leventhal & Puga, P.C., do not believe they should be stuck paying for those injuries.
+When that’s the case, we at Leventhal Puga Braley P.C. don’t believe that the victims should be stuck paying for those injuries.

 Manufacturers have a duty to make products that work in the way they are intended.
 When these products fail or cause adverse reactions, the manufacturer – who often rushed the design or production process – should be held accountable.
-Like any other civil lawsuit, a lawsuit over a defective drug or medical device comes down to establishing negligence and liability.
-Negligence means that the company did something that another reasonable company would not have done while manufacturing or marketing a medical device.
-Causation means that the company's act of negligence directly resulted in some harm to a consumer.
+Like any other civil lawsuit, a lawsuit over a defective drug or medical device comes down to establishing liability, causation, and damages.
+Liability means that the company did something that another reasonable company would not have done while manufacturing or marketing a medical device.
+Causation means that the company's act of negligence was a cause of some type of harm to a consumer.
 Damages mean losses or injuries to the patient.